V5C log book rules: how to transfer car ownership

 Can I change the address on my V5C online?

-The DVLA has recently updated the V5C to allow drivers to change their recorded address online.
+The DVLA does allow drivers to change the recorded address for their V5C online.
 It takes less than two minutes for motorists to inform the DVLA of a change of address using the online system, and a new log book will be sent out within five working days - down from the six weeks drivers previously had to wait.

 All a driver needs to use the online system is their vehicle registration number, log book document reference number and their postcode.